LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Configuring the SDK/attributes.md

 indicator: messaging
 ---

-TThe goal of the following document is to enumerate the different fields controlling design attributes in the SDK.
-If a clearer view of which attribute corresponds with a design element, please utilize the [Attributes Design Sheet](consumer-experience-ios-sdk-attributes-design-sheet.html){:target="_blank"}.
+The goal of the following document is to enumerate the different fields controlling design attributes in the SDK.
+If a clearer view of which attribute corresponds with a design element is needed, please utilize the [Attributes Design Sheet](consumer-experience-ios-sdk-attributes-design-sheet.html).

 ### Users Bubble